stashed/docs/docs/guides/latest/volumesnapshot/pvc.md

 restored-pod   1/1     Running   0          34s
 ```

-Verify that the sample data has been created in `/restore/data` directory for `restored-pod` pod
-using the following command,
+Verify that the backed up data has been restored in `/restore/data` directory for `restored-pod` pod using the following command,

 ```console
 $ kubectl exec -n demo restored-pod -- cat /restore/data/data.txt